jluttine/CryptOS/README.md

 ## Instructions

-These steps provide preliminary sketcing of one way to use CryptOS:
+The following sketched steps explain one way to use CryptOS:

 1. Use public keys on an online computer to create the transactions.
+Store them on a USB stick with encrypted private keys.

-2. Open an offline computer running CryptOS from a USB stick.
-The private keys or the wallet are (encrypted) on another USB stick.
+2. Open an offline computer running CryptOS from another USB stick.

 3. Read and sign the transactions on CryptOS.